53 Super Facts for Your Super Bowl Party

 The Pittsburgh Steelers hold the record for most Super Bowl wins, having captured six Vince Lombardi Trophies.
 The San Francisco 49ers, Dallas Cowboys, and New England Patriots have each won five.

 Which team has lost the most?
-That would be the Denver Broncos, who’ve dropped five Super Bowl matchups.
+That would be a tie between the Denver Broncos and the New England Patriots, who've each dropped five Super Bowl matchups.

 A 2014 Change.org petition to "Have Weird Al Yankovic Headline the Super Bowl XLIX Halftime Show" received more than 100,000 signatures.